OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 If the user has multiple add-ins that subscribed to the same event, the Outlook platform launches the add-ins in no particular order.
 Currently, only five event-based add-ins can be actively running.

-The user can switch or navigate away from the current mail item where the add-in started running.
-The add-in that was launched will finish its operation in the background.
+In Outlook on Windows and the web, the user can't switch or navigate away from the current mail item where the add-in started running.
+Navigating away from the item (for example, switching to another compose window or tab) terminates the add-in operation.
+The add-in also ceases operation when the user sends the message or appointment they're composing.

 Imports are not supported in the JavaScript file where you implement the handling for event-based activation in the Windows client.